Star Wars Holiday Special: Segments

 All the acts are loosely linked together with material that involves the Wookiees' preparation for Life Day on Kashyyyk, Han and Chewie's attempt to bypass the Imperial blockade and make it to Chewie's family, and the Imperial garrison's search for rebels.
 The plot strings together a series of musical numbers, celebrity cameos and other variety-show acts.
-These include songs and comedy routines by such 1970s talents as Jefferson Starship, Diahann Carroll, Art Carney, Harvey Korman and Bea Arthur, and a circus-style acrobatics routine including uneven bars and juggling.
+These include songs and comedy routines by such 1970s talents as Jefferson Starship, Diahann Carroll, Art Carney, Harvey Korman, and Bea Arthur, as well as a circus-style acrobatics routine including uneven bars and juggling.
 The most notable segment is an animated cartoon featuring the onscreen debut of Boba Fett.

 Music

 Original music was composed for The Star Wars Holiday Special by Ken and Mitzie Welch, while Ian Fraser was brought in to adapt John Williams' orchestral themes from Star Wars.
 The special features four songs: